ads-veltium/v-f-b-e-7/SDK/esp-idf/docs/en/api-reference/protocols/esp_serial_slave_link.rst

 There are some common services provided by the Espressif slaves:

-1. Tohost Interrupts: The slave can inform the master about certain events by the interrupt line. (optional)
+1. Tohost Interrupts: The slave can inform the master about certain events by the interrupt line.

 2. Frhost Interrupts: The master can inform the slave about certain events.